Solyyy/Braille-Translation/README.md

 # Solution

-I created a dictionairy with all characters in the alphabet linked to their respective [braille-code](https://www.pharmabraille.com/pharmaceutical-braille/the-braille-alphabet/) counterpart and then looped all chararacters from the input string in my function.
+I created a dictionary with all characters in the alphabet linked to their respective [braille-code](https://www.pharmabraille.com/pharmaceutical-braille/the-braille-alphabet/) counterpart and then looped all chararacters from the input string in my function.